 You may qualify for the Lifeline program if your income is less than 135 percent of the federal poverty level or if you receive benefits from any of the following programs:

-To apply, contact a wireless company that offers Lifeline.
-Note that only one member of a household can receive the Lifeline benefit, and you must provide proof of eligibility each year in order to stay enrolled.
+Only one member of a household can receive the Lifeline benefit, and you must provide proof of eligibility each year in order to stay enrolled.